Incubator Mentors & Experts

 Schiffman holds a BA in Economics from Franklin & Marshall College and attended executive education courses at Harvard Business School and Wharton.
 He is also keenly interested in eradicating hunger in America.
 His story-telling exercises at Feeding America’s Mobilizing the Public Conference are frequently sold out and he serves on the Board of The Connecticut Food Bank.

-Matthew is the Global Vice President of Renren (NYSE: RENN) and is focused on driving their global investment strategy in the FinTech, HealthTech and EdTech spaces.
-In addition, Matthew is the co-founder of Appsurdity, the US innovation lab for Renren, which creates mobile applications that unleash connections, communication and creativity in a way that may seem absurd today, but will become the standard very soon.
-Appsurdity’s creations include: QUAD Chat, Dubbler, Schmuze and others to come…
+Matthew is a partner at Montage Ventures covering financial services.
+Prior to joining Montage, Matthew was the Global Vice President of Renren (NYSE: RENN) and focused on driving their global investment strategy in the FinTech, HealthTech and EdTech spaces.
+In addition, Matthew was the co-founder of Appsurdity, the US innovation lab for Renren, which creates mobile applications that unleash connections, communication and creativity in a way that may seem absurd today, but will become the standard very soon.

 Previously, Murphy was the Chief Marketing Officer & Co-Founder of Lemon.com, a leading mobile wallet solution, General Manager of Bling Nation, a provider of mobile payment services; and the CMO at Chegg, the leader in textbook rentals.
 Murphy was also the head of Advertising & Media at E*TRADE Financial and won numerous awards for his work, including a Clio, Effie and Stevie Award.